 2) Inspect, Clean, and Sanitize the Ice Making Machine Regularly

 - Inspect the exterior of the machine.
-Ensure the door, handle and hatch of the ice machine are clean and in good repair.
+Ensure the door, handle, and hatch of the ice machine are clean and in good repair.

-- Look for any evidence of growth of scum, slime or mold inside the machine.
+- Look for any evidence of growth of scum, slime, or mold inside the machine.
 If growth of mold or slime is observed, immediately clean according to the manufacturer’s instructions.
-(Tip: During ice bin cleaning, ice should be removed from the ice bin and disposed during cleaning to avoid cross contamination by chemicals).
+(Tip: During ice bin cleaning, all ice should be removed from the ice bin and disposed during cleaning to avoid cross contamination by chemicals).